 Reality Therapy has been used among school counselors and educators in numerous schools worldwide (Mason & Duba, 2009).

-With its emphasis on personal responsibility, Reality Therapy helps to empower students with the motivation to make decisions that are consistent with their goals (Mason & Duba, 2009).
+With an emphasis on personal responsibility, Reality Therapy techniques helps to empower students with the motivation to make decisions that are consistent with their goals (Mason & Duba, 2009).

 Reality Therapy applies to a wide range of student levels and issues, including conduct problems among children and career development needs among college students.

 Counselors use Reality Therapy by developing respectful and trustful bonds with students and serving as advocates to help them attain their goals and acquire a greater sense of self-esteem.

 Effective educational applications of Reality Therapy have been reported for treating:

 - Public speaking phobia (Harris, Kemmerling, & North, 2004)